Ianokane1/SouthFranceHolidays/README.md

 ### Code
 * The header and nav bar code came from the Love Running projects
 * The code for image animation on index.html page came from the Love Running projects
-* The carousel on gallery page came from https://www.section.io/engineering-education/how-to-make-an-image-carousel-for-your-website/
+* The carousel on gallery page came from https://www.section.io/engineering-education/how-to-make-an-image-carousel-for-your-website/.
-* Some minor coding for contact us page for was inspired from Love Running projects .
 * The icons in the footer and contact page came from [Font Awesome](https://fontawesome.com/)
 * For README.md file, reference of https://github.com/dhakal79/Portfolio-project-MS1and and hhttps://github.com/Chris-McGonigle/emmas-beauty-parlour was considered.
 * Thanks to my mentor Marcel Mulders for his constructive feedback.